All Episodes

 I said, tell me how it helped.

-And part of the um exam was an essay that they had to write from the perspective of a Massachusetts resident during the Revolutionary War.
+And part of the exam was an essay that they had to write from the perspective of a Massachusetts resident during the Revolutionary War.

 Oh, cool.

-She said, as if I were there because I sort of was.
+And she said, so I could write this, she said, as if I were there because I sort of was.

 It does.